matsanderberg/egm722_project/README.md

 ### 2.4 Output

-Results from dNBR anaysis using the plot_dnbr function will be stored in a folder named __result__ in the root folder for the script.
+Results from the analysis using the plot functions will be stored in a folder named __result__ in the root folder for the script.
 If it doesn't exist it will be created.